microsoft/pi-azure-recipes/03_cv/readme.md

 ## Overview

+Let your Raspberry Pi see with Azure Computer Vision!
+By the end of this tutorial, you'll have your Raspberry Pi detecting objects that are in the frame of the camera.
+You can try this out or a prototype a product at no cost using a free tier of the computer vision cognitive service.

 ## Prerequisites

 1. An active Azure account.
 If you don't have one, you can sign up for a [free account](https://azure.microsoft.com/free/).